cyberark/conjur/design/authenticators/authn_gcp/authn_gcp_solution_design.md

 ### Scope
   - Run integration tests in OSS
   - Run a vanilla test in appliance
-  - Run automation on a DAP image that is deployed on GCP (Manual at first stage, automation on POST GA)
+  - Run automation on a Conjur Enterprise image that is deployed on GCP (Manual at first stage, automation on POST GA)

 ### Run Integration Tests in OSS
 GCP Authenticator tests will be added to the the general infrastructure of our integration test.